18 August 2021

 At this stage, the standard is unlikely to allow group audits; however, the board is open to changing their minds and has proposed options to incorporate group audits into the standard.

-General flow of the proposed standard
+Flow of the proposed standard

 from Explanatory Memorandum para 92